MASK CARE + INFO

 -There are no refunds on pre-orders.
 Please do not buy a mask if this is an issue or if you are not comfortable with waiting.

--You may want to brush some rubbing alcohol on the DIY mask before painting.
-This will get rid of any lingering mold release that can make painting difficult.
+-You may want to wipe the blank mask with rubbing alcohol and then wash it using a bristle brush with dish soap before applying any paint or primer.
+This will get rid of any lingering mold release or surface contaminants.
 Applying a spray primer before painting will also help paint stick to the surface better.

-I cannot provide build help beyond the info provided here and in listings!
+I cannot provide build help beyond the info and tutorials provided on this page!

 -How do i paint blank masks?